CarrierOps/1P-Wiki/SOP/partitioning_and_clustering.md

 ## Brief Summary:

-Partitioning and clustering your tables and a really simple way to get data usage savings with effectively zero cost.
+Partitioning and clustering your tables is a really simple way to get data usage savings with effectively zero cost.
 Zero risk non zero reward 👌.

 ## Reasoning and Background